 The Mindfulness Fellowship at NYU’s goals are to:

 - Offer NYU students the opportunity to explore mindfulness in both a professional and an educational setting, enabling them to develop critical leadership capabilities and a thorough understanding of the multiple ways in which they can use mindfulness to impact the world

 - Serve the communities of each collaboration agency through the support of a funded Mindfulness Fellow.

 - Serve as a scalable, national model in higher education for cultivating socially-engaged mindfulness leaders.

-In its pilot year, four Fellows from diverse backgrounds will be chosen through a highly selective process, which will take into account applicants’ enthusiasm for mindfulness and social engagement, maturity, academic success, and leadership experience.
-The Fellows will be placed at internships with partnering institutions and will attend bi-weekly discussion-based learning sessions coordinated by the Mindfulness Project at NYU.
-Students will emerge from the learning sessions with seven core competencies for effective leadership: Spiritual/Mindfulness Literacy, Working with a Diversity Lens, Personal Leadership Vision, Mindfulness for Social Transformation, Basics of Community Organizing, Non-Violent Communication Skills, and Finding and Creating Professional Opportunities as a Mindfulness Leader.
+Four Fellows from diverse backgrounds were chosen through a highly selective process, which took into account applicants’ enthusiasm for mindfulness and social engagement, maturity, academic success, and leadership experience.
+The Fellows were placed at internships with partnering institutions and attended bi-weekly discussion-based learning sessions coordinated by the Mindfulness Project at NYU.
+Students emerged from the learning sessions with seven core competencies for effective leadership: Spiritual/Mindfulness Literacy, Working with a Diversity Lens, Personal Leadership Vision, Mindfulness for Social Transformation, Basics of Community Organizing, Non-Violent Communication Skills, and Finding and Creating Professional Opportunities as a Mindfulness Leader.